Inference in partially identified models with many moment inequalities using Lasso: Lasso as a first-step moment selection procedure

 for any arbitrary $\varepsilon>0$.
 Assumption \ref{ass:Rates} implies that $\lambda _{n}$ in Eq.\ \eqref{eq:LambdaConcrete} satisfies $\lambda_n\to 0$.
 Notice that Eq.\ \eqref{eq:LambdaConcrete} is infeasible as it depends on the unknown expression ${M}_{n,2+\delta }$.
 In practice, one can replace this unknown expression with its sample analogue:

-In principle, a more rigorous choice of $\lambda_{n}$ can be implemented via a modified BIC method designed for divergent number of parameters as in \cite{wang/li/leng:2009} or \cite{caner/han/lee:2016}.\footnote{Nevertheless, it is unclear whether the asymptotic properties of this method carry over to our partially identified moment (in)equality model.
-We consider that a rigorous handling of these issues is beyond the scope of this paper.}
+We show in Section \ref{sec:MonteCarlos} that this practical choice delivers excellent results in simulations, in terms of both size control and power.
+Our theoretical results do not take into account the sample variability of our empirical version of the tuning parameter.
+We consider that a rigorous handling of these issues is beyond the scope of this paper.

-As explained earlier, our Lasso procedure is used as a first step in order to detect binding moment inequalities from non-binding ones.
+As explained earlier, our Lasso procedure is used in the first step to detect binding moment inequalities from non-binding ones.
 The following result formally establishes that our Lasso procedure includes all binding ones with a probability that approaches one, uniformly.

 \begin{lemma} Assume Assumptions \ref{ass:Basic}-\ref{ass:Rates2}, and let $\lambda_n$ be as in Eq.\ \eqref{eq:LambdaConcrete}.
 Then,